hnie464/Automatic-Art-Defect-Detection/README.md

 # Automatic-Art-Defect-Detection
 Python code to automatically detect defects (i.e., cracks, bumps, overlap, etc.) on .TIF files of OCT scans. \
+\* NOTE: Specifically optimised for 850 nm OCT scans, will still work for scans taken at other resolutions. \
 \
 \
 How to Use: